akasmikityma/Jockey_Game/frontend/README.md

 points >>

 1 make the cards more centralized --> make the Valid_Sets closer to the players div --> then write the logic

+1. make the valid sets card a bit >>
+2. make the modal that shows the card [remaining_card/given_back-card]
+3.